-Tobin Romero practices in the area of white collar criminal defense and government investigations.
-Toby has been recognized for his work in white collar cases by Chambers USA, The Legal 500, Who’s Who Legal, and Super Lawyers.
-Chambers USA noted his “strength in handling cross-border matters” and its sources described him as a “fierce advocate” who is “very diligent, careful with the law and a strategic thinker.”
+Tobin Romero is Co-Chair of Williams & Connolly’s Criminal Defense and Government Investigations practice group.
+Toby has been recognized for his work in white collar cases by Benchmark Litigation, Chambers USA, The Legal 500, Who’s Who Legal, Washingtonian magazine, and Super Lawyers.
+Chambers USA (2018) noted his “strength in handling cross-border matters,” and clients and peers have described him as “a fierce trial lawyer and a relentless advocate” (The Legal 500 (2021)) with a “well deserved reputation for excellence and quality” (Chambers USA (2023)).

 Toby has served as lead defense counsel for significant multinational corporations, corporate executives, and other entities and individuals in a wide range of domestic and cross-border investigations and prosecutions.
-His representations have involved various substantive areas of law, including Foreign Corrupt Practices Act, commercial bribery, securities fraud, money laundering, tax, public corruption, export controls, antitrust and environmental; and various industry sectors, including financial services, professional services, aerospace, technology, mining and media.
+His representations have involved various substantive areas of law, including Foreign Corrupt Practices Act, commercial bribery, securities fraud, money laundering, tax, public corruption, export controls, antitrust, and environmental; and various industry sectors, including financial services, healthcare, professional services, aerospace, technology, mining, and media.
 These representations have spanned the globe.
-Toby has handled criminal matters relating to alleged conduct in Africa, Asia, Europe, North America and South America.
+Toby has handled criminal matters relating to alleged conduct in Africa, Asia, Europe, North America, and South America.

 Born in Minneapolis, Minnesota, Toby grew up in Lexington, Massachusetts.
 He graduated magna cum laude from Georgetown University in 1993 and received his J.D., magna cum laude, from Georgetown University Law Center, where he was Order of the Coif and Primary Editor, Criminal Procedure Project, Georgetown Law Journal.
 He spent a year clerking for Judge Peter K. Leisure of the U.S. District Court for the Southern District of New York before joining Williams & Connolly in 1997.